Rick Philips isn’t a fighter – but he is a survivor

 She is quick to quip, “You loved it.
 You know it.”

 Looking for my pants, I can see out the window, across the courtyard, into a row of rooms.
-They would have had a front row seat to last night.
+They would have had front row seats last night.
 Three guys standing on the balcony across from ours, each with a Miller High Life in hand, are not fooling anyone.
 They were here for the show.
 They had watched.
 I yank the curtains shut and swear.
 Scattered applause on the other side of the window clap out.